nathaliefil/uroboros/documentation/Commands.md

 | ------------- | ------------- |
 | clear bin | **clear** **bin** |

-This command deletes "permemently" all files and directories from recycle bin.
+This command deletes "permenently" all files and directories from recycle bin.

 ### Clear clipboard